PiBrewing/cbpi4-iSpindle/README.md

 Enter a password for the datase user root during the configuration

-Add a user Pi to the database that has all privileges to create also the iSpindle database during setup (Password as example here: 'PiSpindle'):
+Add a user (e.g. pi) to the database that has all privileges to create also the iSpindle database during setup (Password as example here: 'PiSpindle'):

 	sudo mysql --user=root mysql